 Conclusion

 Like I said in the intro, in my opinion, this is the Best Chili Ever.
-It is spicy but not too much so.
-It’s earthy but doesn’t taste like dirt.
+It is spicy but not too spicy.
+It's earthy but doesn't taste like dirt.
 It has loads of flavour, as well as a few surprise ingredients that you can keep as our little secret.
 The next time you get a craving for Chili, give this recipe a shot.
 I promise that you will be happy you did.

-You may have noticed that this Chili hasn’t been cooked for hours and hours and hours as some people believe is necessary.
+You may have noticed that this chili hasn't been cooked for hours and hours and hours as some people believe it is necessary.
 The truth is that cooking Chili for that long is actually destroying the flavour of it, rather than improving it.
-Think about it this way; when we taste something, let’s say a carrot.
-We aren’t actually tasting the “carrot”.
+Think about it this way; when we taste something, let's say a carrot.
+We aren't actually tasting the "carrot".
 We are tasting a mixture of flavour compounds that make up the taste of a carrot.
 These flavour compounds are what give everything flavour.
 The flavour compounds are largely made up of essential oils which when heated quickly start to lose their potency.
 The longer you cook these compounds the less flavour they are going to have.
-Because the flavours aren’t as potent when they are cooked for long periods of time, they don’t stand out.
+Because the flavours aren't as potent when they are cooked for long periods of time, they don't stand out.
 What you are left with is a bland pot of Chili that only has one muddled flavour.
-This is opposed to a pot of Chili with a combination of well balanced vibrant flavours.
+This is opposed to a pot of Chili with a combination of well-balanced, vibrant flavours.

 I know that what I just said is going to piss some people off.
-They will say they’ve been cooking Chili their whole lives for hours and hours and it’s the best and whatever else.
+They will say they've been cooking Chili their whole lives for hours and hours and it's the best and whatever else.
 To those people, I have one question.
 Have you tried not cooking the shit out of your Chili?
-Maybe, just maybe you’ll like it better.
-I’m willing to bet you will.
+Maybe, just maybe, you'll like it better.
+I'm willing to bet you will.

 As always, thank you for reading.
 And please remember to like and share the post.
 Have a great weekend everyone!